SamuelLBau/Pool-Shot-Tracking-using-FPGA/README.md

 Unfortunately we found that this was much harder to complete than expected.
 While we were unable to load frames and actually accelerate object detection, we were able to output solid color bars form the FPGA HDMI port.

 ![](./source/FPGA1.png) ![](./source/FPGA2.png)

+Other improvements and future work:

+1. Stable end-to-end integration.
+2. Support different pool ball sets and tables.
+3. Keep track of pool balls that were shot into pool pockets for the duration of the game.
+4. Make use of a non-color-based classifier.
+5. Recommend not a single shot, but the first of a sequence of balls to hit to maximize the outcome of the game.